ednrs/openstack_install/scripts/configure_maas.md

-# How to deploy Openstack with MAAS and Juju
+# How-to deploy Openstack with MAAS and Juju
+### Follwing are the links to official documentation used by the team

 ##### MAAS Documentation ######

 #### Openstack Documentation ######